Dr-Amar/Dr-Gul.github.io/_pages/publications.md

 - **Evaluation of Shale Gas Prospect in Datta Formation Upper Indus Basin Evaluation of Shale Gas Prospect in Datta Formation Upper Indus Basin, Pakistan** — *Journal of the Pakistan Institute of Chemical Engineers* **[First-author]**

-> Tip: You can style the DOI button via CSS class `.doi-btn`.

 <!-- AUTO-GENERATED:PUBLICATIONS:END -->